danfuzz/samizdat/doc/library-guide/Io0.md

   `"."`.
 * Otherwise, the result is the prefix of the given `path` up to but not including the last slash.

+#### `fileExists(flatPath) <> logic`

+Returns `flatPath` if it corresponds to an already-existing regular file.
+Returns void if not a regular file.

+This returns void if the file doesn't exist at all, or if it exists but is either a directory or a "special" file.

 #### `fileOf(path) <> path`